Overvalued

 Current Position

-As of May 26, 2023, the S&P500 P/E ratio is 44.8% (or 1.1 standard deviations) above its modern era average.
-By this valuation, the market is Overvalued (see our ratings guide for more information).
+As of September 30, 2024, the S&P500 P/E ratio is 79.2% (or 2.0 standard deviations) above its modern era average.
+By this valuation, the market is Strongly Overvalued (see our ratings guide for more information).

 And finally, let's look at how this data corresponds to S&P500 performance.